 - “I’d love to see more unique shapes.
 The square boxes and buttons are too uniform, and lack that zany quality that I mentioned earlier.”

 Tell your designer what you want and love about a design, in addition to what you don’t.
 For example, “I’m not loving the icons.
 I’d like to see a curvier, more abstract style, and I wish the typeface had fewer straight lines and square edges to match.”
-If you don’t know the exact technical terms, that’s okay—describe a feeling or impression you wish you had.
+If you don’t know the exact technical terms, that’s okay!
+Instead, describe a feeling or an impression you wish you had.

 Although your personal taste will certainly play a part in what you bring to the design process, it’s best to pair any personal judgments with descriptive reasoning.
 Be specific about what elements you’re not sure about.
 Are the colors too bright?
 Does the large font feel aggressive?
 Do you find the art style too abstract?
 This will give your designer a better idea of what changes to make.

 The workaround?
 Visual examples.

 If you’re having trouble giving clear and specific verbal feedback, consider using visual feedback.
 You can show your designer examples of what you like by referencing website designs you admire, color schemes that appeal to you, and specific website elements that you find interesting.

 When providing visual examples, don’t forget to explain why you like them so much.

 - “I like this website because it gives off a sense of professionalism.
 It’s very clean, simple, and uncluttered, especially the straight lines and basic geometric shapes.”

 - “I love this color palette because the contrasting colors draw my eye to the most important sections.”